-The trial is relatively informal compared to a normal trial.
+Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
 In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
 Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
-It will likely be pretty quick.
+A small claims court trial is much quicker, often lasting between 15-20 minutes.
 However, if a party wishes for a jury trial, it will likely last a few hours.

 Judges for Small Claims Court Cases in Potter County

 The justice of the peace for Potter County presides over small claims court actions for Potter County.

 Appeals are allowed if the amount of the award exceeds $250.00.

 Do I need to hire an Attorney?

 You are allowed to hire an attorney (Texas Government Code Section 28.003), however, most small claims court parties choose to represent themselves.
 The reasoning behind this is because the amount is $10,000 or less, hiring an attorney becomes cost prohibitive.
 You are not required to have an attorney, but you are allowed one.
 (Government Code 28.003).
 Small Claims actions are heard in 4 courthouses throughout Potter County.

 Can I file my small claims case in Potter County?

 The action is generally filed in the County and Precinct where the defendants reside (where they live) or where location where the Defendants contracted themselves to perform.
 (Texas Government Code Section 28.011).